jaols/PSJumpStart/ReadMe.md

 ## Practical usage of setting files

 Have a look in the `PSJumpStart.dfp` or `PSJumpStart.json` file (in the module `Functions` folder) using a text editor.
 Those are the least significant default settings.
-Use them to set your preferred global function call configurations (see `$PSDefaultParameterValues` for details) as well as local variable population.
+Use them to set your preferred configurations (see `$PSDefaultParameterValues` for details).

 ### Using `dfp` files